mozilla/mortar-game-stub/README.md

 # A Simple Web Game

+**Warning**: the contents in this tempate are deprected, and will soon be replaced by a much different structure.
+Volo and several other things will be removed to offer a simpler and more extensible template.

 The is a small template that comes with a working game where you can move the player around.
 Use this to start your game!